OAI/learn.openapis.org/specification/paths.md

 ## Tic Tac Toe Example

-Here's a fragment of the example, containing only the objects that have been defined so far in the guide.
+Here's a fragment of the example, containing only the objects that have been described so far in the guide.
 At this point the reader should be able to understand every line of this snippet.

 ```yaml
 openapi: 3.1.0